Skip to content

 Core explains.
 Demos persuade.
 Artwork gives the same content a point of view.

-AreaWhat the type can change
+AreaWhat the blueprint can change

 Editor shapeWhich configurator, required fields, asset choices, role restrictions, and package fields appear in admin.